-- Planning for Computing is implemented using the National Curriculum Programme of Study for Computing. - Long term and medium term planning has been developed using the Purple Mash Scheme of work. - This scheme demonstrates coverage and progression of the attainment expectations at the end of Key Stage 1 and Key Stage 2, as identified in the Computing POS. - The scheme sets out a plan for each the delivery of the Computing Curriculum for an academic year and includes: - Coverage of the three Computing strands; Computer Science, Information Technology and Digital Literacy. - Nine units of work for each year group.
-The number of lessons per unit differ on based on the topic. - Teacher Guides and video tutorials to support teachers who may not be familiar with the apps/software recommended. - Details of all the resources you will need to deliver the projects. - Links against the national computing curriculum objectives. - Cross curricula links for each plan is included.
+- Planning for Computing is implemented using two core documents: the National Curriculum Programme of Study for Computing and the Statutory Framework for Early Years Foundation Stage - Long term and medium term planning has been developed using mainly the Knowsley City Learning Centres Scheme of work.
+This schemes demonstrate coverage and progression of the attainment expectations at the end of Key Stage 1 and Key Stage 2 as identified in the Computing POS. - The scheme sets out a plan for each the delivery of the new Computing Curriculum for an academic year and includes: - Six-week lesson outlines for Reception to Year 6 classes.
+(EYFS cover Computing elements through the EYFS curriculum). - Teacher Guides and video tutorials to support teachers who may not be familiar with the apps/software recommended. - Details of all the resources you will need to deliver the projects - Links against the national computing curriculum objectives. - Cross curricula links for each plan is included.